tum-ens/urbs/doc/theorydoc/min_prob.rst

 Environmental Commodity Limitations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Similar to stock commodities, environmental commodities can also be limited
+Similar to stock commodities, :ref:`environmental commodities<env-commodity-def>` can also be limited
 per hour or per year.
 Both properties are assured by the following two
 rules: